ninoNinkovic/LiveStamps/README.md

 "email"       : "Your email here"
 "website"     : "Your website here"
 "quote"       : "A quote you like"

-"my_info_key" : Any custom info you would like to add i.e:
+# Custom info may be added to the "user_info" key if you wish:
 "location"    : "Whitehorse, Yukon",
 "fav_color"   : "Green",
-"gender"      : "male",
+"gender"      : "male"
 ```

 ###SuperStamps

-Simply set any "value" key as the name of another stamp and PRESTO!
-The plugin will match it with definitions in the stamp dictionary, pulling in the output.
+SuperStamps are stamps built from other stamps or values.
+Simply set any "value" key as the name of another stamp and *PRESTO* the plugin will match it with definitions in the stamp dictionary.
 Use a *leading _underscore* in front of the name to get the raw value instead of the formatted output.
 This is great for signatures or other complex stamps!

-**"SuperStamp", using a stamp or its value in another stamp:**
+**SuperStamp: Tic Tac Toe**

 ```
 SOURCE: